Scottish Links Gol

 |Craigielaw is a fine example of Scottish

 From start to finish this is a quality golf course and fine example of a links golf layout.
-Situated next to delightful and compact Kilspindie Golf Course (see separate write-up on Kilspindie) and sharing many of its fine qualities, it bobs and weaves its way around a layout of 6601 yards and a par of 71 off the championship tees.
+Situated next to delightful and compact Kilspindie Golf Course (see separate write-up on Kilspindie) and sharing many of its fine qualities, it bobs and weaves its way around a layout of 6043 yards and a par of 71 off the visitor's tees.
 The holes are imaginative, the greens fabulous and the bunkers fearsome.
 Yet the course is eminently fair.
 No exaggerated penalties for a slightly less than well-struck shot (as there are on certain holes at St. Andrews Old Course, for example), and there is not the exaggerated length of a Carnoustie to contend with.
 Hitting both tee shots and approach shots over bunkers, stone walls, meandering streams, and the always formidable rough, there is not one hole I do not thoroughly enjoy.
 And then, of course, there's always the wind, an integral part of the course and indeed of all links golf.
 Craigielaw Golf Course certainly has its share of wind blowing off the Firth of Forth and Aberlady Bay.

 The Greens -- Good News & Bad News